Magnet Forensics Scholarship Program

 ADVANCED:

-We’re proud to announce the four winners of the Magnet Forensics Scholarship Award for 2021!
+We’re proud to announce the six winners of the Magnet Forensics Scholarship Award for 2022!
 Get to know them in this Q&A.

 Kate Newrick, an investigator with the Digital Child Exploitation Team at the Department of Internal Affairs in New Zealand, and Lawrence Mowery, a computer forensic detective at the Moscow Police Department in Idaho, discuss why they took it upon themselves to apply for the Magnet Forensics Scholarship Award, and how they hope it will help with their respective careers.